mrwweb/mrw-simplified-editor-wordpress/readme.txt

 = Classic Editor / Classic Block Features =

-Reduce editor to a single row of buttons: "Styleselect" (Headings 2-4 and Blockquote as well as Strikethrough, Subscript, Superscript, Preformatted, and Code), Bold, Italic, Add/Edit Link, Break Link, Horizontal Rule (added 1.2.0), Paste as Plain Text, Remove Styles, Special Characters, Undo, Redo, Help, Distraction Free Mode.
+Reduces editor to a single row of buttons: "Styleselect" (Headings 2-4 and Blockquote as well as Strikethrough, Subscript, Superscript, Preformatted, and Code), Bold, Italic, Add/Edit Link, Break Link, Horizontal Rule, Paste as Plain Text, Remove Styles, Special Characters, Undo, Redo, Help, Distraction Free Mode.

 = Note on WordPress version Support =
 Due to frequent changes to the block editor, features are only guaranteed for the latest version of WordPress.